-When drydock expenses are covered, AMSC's portion of the profit share must pay down a USD 18.2 million credit (plus accrued interest at 9.5% p.a. since December 2009) negotiated with OSG, which is the amount of AMSC's profit sharing OSG retains prior to having an obligation to remit profit sharing payments to AMSC.
+When drydock expenses are covered, AMSC's portion of the profit share must pay down a USD 6.5 million credit negotiated with OSG in 2009, which is the amount of AMSC's profit sharing OSG retains prior to having an obligation to remit cash payments to AMSC.
 After the OSG credit has been fully reduced to zero, AMSC will receive its 50% of subsequent profits under the formula above in cash and will recognize profit sharing revenue.
 AMSC's portion of the profit can never be negative on an annual basis.
-For the full year 2018 the profit share was zero (2017: 0).
-The calculation of profit sharing for the full year 2018 and 2017 are shown with aggregated, rounded figures in USD millions below.
+For the full year 2019 and 2018, the profit share was zero.

+The calculation of profit sharing for the full year 2019 and 2018 are shown with aggregated, rounded figures in USD millions below.

-AMSC's 50% share of the profit (0 for 2018) is used to reduce the OSG credit.
-The cumulative balance as of the end of 2018 and 2017 for the OSG credit is shown in the table below and as described above, must be covered prior to AMSC being entitled to receive profit share from OSG:
+AMSC's 50% share of the profit (0 for 2019) is used to reduce the OSG credit, which accrues interest at 9.5% per year.
+The cumulative balance as of the end of 2019 and 2018 for the OSG credit is shown in the table below and as described above, must be covered prior to AMSC being entitled to receive profit share from OSG:

-Balance per 31 December 2018 Beginning balance as of 31 Dec.
+Balance per 31 December 2019 OSG credit Beginning balance as of 31 Dec.
+2018 Accrued interest 0.6 Reduction - Ending balance as of 31 Dec.
+2019 6.5 Balance per 31 December 2018 Beginning balance as of 31 Dec.
 2017 Accrued interest Reduction Ending balance as of 31 Dec.
-2018 OSG credit 5.4 0.5 - 5.9 Delegge 24 Desember 2047 Beginning balance as of 31 Dec.
-2016 Accrued Deduction Ending balance Balance per 31 December 2017 as of 31 Dec.
-2016 interest Reduction as of 31 Dec.
-2017 OSG credit 4.9 0.5 - 5.4
+2018 OSG credit 5.4 0.5 - 5.9